hackingmaterials/automatminer/automatminer_dev/README.md

 * multiple nested CV benchmarks (i.e., on many different data sets)
 * plain ol' fitting operations (i.e., fitting a model for production)

-Also, this `benchdev` folder is dependent upon specific environment variables, file locations, and variables which are documented throughout the code.
+Also, this `automatminer_dev` folder is dependent upon specific environment variables, file locations, and variables which are documented throughout the code.
 If you want to run your own version of these dev tools, you'll need to set your own versions of these variables specific to your computing platform, most of which you can